softwarefactory-project/sf-docs/docs/operator/architecture.rst

 .. note::

-   Check the :ref:`nodepool3 documentation<nodepool-operator-oci>` to learn
+   Check the :ref:`nodepool documentation<nodepool-operator-oci>` to learn
    how to configure the hypervisor-oci role to enable container providers in Nodepool.

 .. _architecture_extending: